MENU

 You may read more about lands in articles on: Dryad Arbor, Mishra’s Factory and Valakut the Molten Pinnacle.

 2. Turning a face-down permanent face up (not transforming!).
-This action is allowed by abilities Disguise and Cloak, Morph and Megamorph and keyword action Manifest.
+This action is allowed by abilities Disguise and Cloak, Morph and Megamorph and keyword actionы Manifest and Manifest dread.

 3. Performing an action that an effect allows a player to perform at a later point, usually to prevent a delayed triggered ability from going off, or to end a continuous effect.